Ziad-Behairy/OS--SCHEDULER/README.md

 ## 🔄 Implemented Algorithms

-### 1. First-Come, First-Served (FCFS)
+### 1. Round Robin (RR)

-This scheduling algorithm operates on a first-come, first-served basis.
-Processes are executed in the order they arrive.
+The Round Robin scheduling algorithm assigns each process a fixed time slice, often referred to as the time quantum.
+Processes are executed in a circular manner, with each process getting a turn to run for its allocated time slice.
+If a process does not complete within its time quantum, it is moved to the end of the queue to await its next turn.

 ### 2. Shortest Job Next (SJN)

 SJN, also known as Shortest Job First (SJF), schedules processes based on their burst time.
 The process with the shortest burst time is selected next.

-### 3. Round Robin (RR)
+### 3. Shortest Remaining Time Next (SRTN)

-RR is a time-sliced scheduling algorithm, ensuring fair execution by allowing each process to run for a fixed time quantum.

-### 4. Priority Scheduling

-Processes are scheduled based on their priority.
-Higher priority processes are given preference.

-### 5. Deadlock Detection and Handling

-This feature includes the implementation of deadlock detection algorithms to identify and resolve deadlock situations.

-### 6. Resource Allocation Graph (RAG)

-Visualize and manage resource allocation through a graphical representation of processes and resources.
+SRTN is a preemptive scheduling algorithm that selects the process with the smallest remaining execution time for the next execution.
+The scheduler may interrupt the current process if a new one with a shorter remaining time arrives.
+SRTN minimizes waiting times and enhances system efficiency by prioritizing processes with the least remaining work.

 ## 🚀 Getting Started